-- (a) during regular business hours (8:00 am to 5:00 pm, on working days), the notice shall be given to the Office. - (b) outside regular business hours, or if the Office cannot be contacted, notice shall be given to the Colorado Department of Local Affairs, Office of Emergency Management.
+- (a) during regular business hours (8:00 am to 5:00 pm, on working days), the notice shall be given to the Office. - (b) outside regular business hours, or if the Office cannot be contacted, notice shall be given to the Colorado Department of Local Affairs, Office of Emergency Management the Colorado Department of Public Health and Environment 24 hour Colorado Emergency and Incident Reporting Line.
 Specify to this agency, that the emergency authority is coordinated through the Division of Reclamation, Mining and Safety, and to activate that Division's response network.